alexle/alexle.github.com/posts/training-marathon.markdown

 ###Week 3 - 13mi LSD###

 With a new plan to hydrate earlier, I set out on the LSD.
-I took water at 30 minutes, followed by GU at around 60 minutes.
+I took water at 30 minutes and GU at 60 minutes.
 The last 1.5mi were tough.
 Overall, the run felt great.
 It was my best LSD yet.
 I secretly wished the marathon was next week so I could obliterate it.

 I began to notice a trend with the LSD's.
 The final miles each week were really, really hard.
 I can now see why many people advise not to increase your weekly mileage by more than 10 percent over the previous week.